 - Get to know the dog’s owner.
 This will be your new friend for the next few days or weeks so build a quick relationship.

-This is the time to ask questions about the dogs habits.
-Things such as:
+Ask Questions – This is the time to ask questions about the dog’s habits.

 - When do they eat and how much?